AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ### Standard events {#standard-events}

 XDM Experience Events are used for determining various customer behaviors.
 Depending on how your data is structured, the event types listed below may not encompass all your customers behaviors.
 It is up to you to determine what fields have the necessary data that is needed to clearly and unambiguously identify web user activity.
 Depending on your prediction goal, the required fields that are needed can change.
-It is suggested that you add the data types listed below in the form of XDM mixins.

 To view a datatype in the Platform UI, select the **[!UICONTROL Schemas]** tab on the left-rail followed by selecting the **[!UICONTROL Data types]** tab.